joewandy/peak-grouping-alignment/README.md

 This page contains the supporting files for the paper *Incorporating peak grouping information for alignment of multiple liquid chromatography-mass spectrometry datasets* by Wandy et al. (2014).

-**MW_alignment** contains the main peak alignment (matching) code for the proposed methods (MW/MWG/MWM) method.
+- **MW_alignment** contains the main peak alignment (matching) code for the proposed methods (MW/MWG/MWM) method.
 The implementation is done in Python, and the main executable script is MW.py.
+- **input_data** contains the dataset used in experiments to measure performance in the paper.
+Further explanation can be found inside that directory.

 ## Example usage